burnsr77/burnsr77.github.io/cv/index.md

 2018 "Development, Normativity, and Criticality: Three Points of Coalescence in Open Data Research and Practice".
 Invited presentation (by video) at University of Lagos, Lagos, Nigeria.

-2017 "Open Data and Smart Cities: Promises, Questions, Pitfalls, and Hopes".
-Invited presentation at Macalester College, Minneapolis, MN.

-2017 "Knowledge Politics and Representational Inequalities in Open Calgary".
-Nordic Geographers Meeting: Stockholm, Sweden.

-2016 "The inequalities of economic and representational inclusion in digital 'solutions' to urban crisis".
-Regional Studies Association: Smart City-Regional Governance for Sustainability.
-Dresden, Germany.

 <b>*Conference Sessions Organized*</b>